Know British Airways Baggage Allowance Policy Rules

 Baggage Allowance According to Membership Status

-• If you are on the Silver or Oneworld Sapphire tier, apart from the Basic fare, you are allowed to carry 2 checked bags up to 32kg (70lb) in any travel cabin.
+• Keeping the basic fare apart, the members on the tier of Silver or Oneworld Sapphire are allowed to carry 2 free checked bags weighing up to 32kg (70lb) in any travel cabin.

 Carry-On Allowance